 Storage, reheating, and Freezing

-Once prepared, allow the crockpot white chicken chili to cool completely, and then transfer it to an airtight container.
+Once prepared, allow the white chicken chili to cool completely, and then transfer it to an airtight container.
 Store in an airtight container in the refrigerator for 3-4 days.
-Leftover chili delicious the next day.
+Leftover chili is delicious the next day.
 Reheat on the stove over low heat.

 You can freeze this soup in an airtight container in the freezer for up to six months.
 Allow the chicken soup to come to room temperature before freezing.
 Thaw in the fridge and then reheat on the stove.

-Check out these other delicious Winter soup recipes
+Check out these other Delicious Winter Soups

 You can find the full recipe below.
 If you make this recipe, please rate and review it in the comments, or share it with me on Instagram!